logicesecutor/AI_DemoPlugin/README.md

 2. Open the project with IntelliJ IDEA.
 Gradle should automatically build the plugin and install the needed dependencies.
 3. Run the Gradle configuration "build plugin".
 During this step, the file "AIDemoPlugin-2.0.0.zip" will be generated under the folder build -> distribution.

-To try it run "runPlugin" in the run box.
+To immediately try the plugin run "runPlugin" in the run box.

 <img src="https://github.com/logicesecutor/AI_DemoPlugin/blob/master/Images/runPlugin.png" alt="Run plugin" width="400"/>